Precious-Ugwuadu/File-Sharing-and-Permission-Control/README.md

 NOTE:

-As a normal user on Client-1, you tried to access the shared folders on DC-1.
+As a normal user on Client-1, I tried to access the shared folders on DC-1.
 Based on the permissions:

   I could open "read-access" but not make changes (Read-only).